sigasi/sigasi_insights/content/manual/libraries.md

 The GHDL manual documents precompilation of Vendor Primitives [here](https://ghdl.github.io/ghdl/getting.html#precompile-vendor-primitives).

+### Riviera-PRO

+If you're using Riviera-PRO, Aldec has an article on [Compiling Xilinx Vivado Simulation Libraries for Riviera-PRO](https://www.aldec.com/en/support/resources/documentation/articles/1710).

 ## What if I broke my Common Libraries folder?

 If you have modified the `Common Libraries` folder, you can always